san-mat/Project-1FA492/README.md

 - exclude_isotopes: Exclude recycling of list of isotopes inside the recycling range
 - Temp: Overwrite temperature from *SNF_LWR*. can be '09c', '12c', '15c', '18c'

-If left to default values, the code will only set density and remove fission products and uranium decay chain isotopes.
+If left to default values, the code will only set density and remove fission products, minor actinides and decay chain isotopes.
+It will then not alter any isotopic fractions.

 Output of the recycling code is saved in binary .npy files.
 They can be opened with numpy for analysis.